 British Beer Company: Dark, cozy, and full of locals, it’s an old-style pub good for last call.

-Where to stay in Downtown Plymouth
+Where to Stay Downtown Plymouth

 Though some elements were a bit rustic, the main draw (especially for children) is the indoor pool and adjoining splash pad and waterslides.
 We had a balcony overlooking the pool, but did have a distinct chlorine smell permeating the space.
-Our stay was very comfortable and my toddler couldn’t get enough of our birds-eye pool view!
+But the stay was very comfortable and my toddler couldn’t get enough of our birds-eye pool view!

 Along Plymouth’s borders